willymcallister/willymcallister.github.io/_articles/charge.md

 ## Making sense of electric force

 So we have these observations of nature: rubbing cats or balloons.
 We observe this invisible "amber force," sometimes attraction, sometimes repulsion, depending on what was rubbed.
 So from the very beginning we could tell there were two kinds of electric force, attraction and repulsion.
 Stranger yet, the force acts at a distance.
 The two objects don't have to be touching, yet we see this obvious pushing or pulling force between them.
-This is super weird (and super fascinating!).
+This is super weird (and super fascinating).

 <details>
 <summary>Maybe amber force is the same as magnetism?</summary>